 Instructions

-- Once the veggies are ready remove from the heat and set aside.
+- Once the vegetables are ready remove from the heat and set aside.

 - ***Note: when draining the cans of black beans and green lentils just strain the can liquid with a sieve, squeezing the bottom of the sieve to remove excess juices but its not necessary to remove all off the can juices as they will add moisture to the haggis.
 Reserve some of the can juices in case they are required further down the recipe.
 If once strained your beans or lentils are not the same as the required measurement stated above in the ingredient list, just top them up with a little of the can juice so that they are the exact measurements required***